XML RSS

 Worm Composters are not Litter Boxes - Ammonia Kills

-Lastly, there are some pests that would not be good for your bins.
-You certainly do not want ants or fruit flies to name a few, near your composter.
+You certainly do not want ants or fruit flies to name a few near your worm composter.
 You can purchase traps to place around your worm-bins.

 Your Nursery Garden staff, or anyone associated with Vermiculture are sure to be able to assist you.